lenra-io/github-actions/README.md

 - `version`: Semantic version string
 - `artifact-name`: Name of the artifacts to produce
 - `artifact-path`: Path to files to upload as artifact
-- `with-artifact-name`: Name of the artifacts to use
+- `with-artifact-name`: Name of the artifacts to use, can't be used with `with-artifact-ids`
+- `with-artifact-ids`: Comma separated list of Ids of the artifacts to use, can't be used with `with-artifact-name`
 - `with-artifact-path`: Path to files in artifact
+- `with-artifact-unzip`: Which artifact to unzip during download.
+Comma separated list of names, Ids, true, false, or '*'.

 ## 📚 Examples